Spoke186/epm-practice-lab-k8s-task/README.md

 During this course you will become familiar with a lot of tools and technologies.
 We would like you to apply this knowledge in practice, otherwise it would be boring.
 There is a task for you, which you can do along with stydying materials from this course.
 So, without further adieu, let's begin this task!

 **Be aware:**
-Don't make any changes not in **manifest.yml** file.
+Don't make any changes not in the **Application** folder.
 It can break test logic.

 # Description